imjacobclark/Recify/README.md

 $ heroku buildpacks:set https://github.com/mfine/heroku-buildpack-stack replace_with_your_heroku_app_name
 ```

-Then deploy as normal, the Procfile already exists within this repo.
+You'll need to set the `bearer`, `clientID` and `fqdn` environment variables within your Heroku app, once set you can deploy as normal, the Procfile already exists within this repo.

 ## Technical Details ✍️